spectrocloud/librarium/content/docs/04-clusters/03-edge/09-site-deployment/05-site-installation.md

     </InfoBox>

-4. The last step is to create a cluster definition if you don't have a host cluster for the Edge host to become a member of.
+4. The last step is to create a cluster definition if you don't have a host cluster that the Edge host can join.
 Follow the steps in the [Create Cluster Definition](/clusters/edge/site-deployment/site-installation/cluster-deployment) to complete the site installation.

-Once the cluster is defined, the installation process will continue.
-The Palette Edge Host agent will start downloading all the required artifacts and reboot Edge host.
+When the cluster is created, the installation process will continue.
+The Palette Edge Host agent will download all required artifacts and reboot the Edge host.

 After the reboot, the *Cluster Provisioning* phase begins.
 In this phase, the system boots into the OS defined in the cluster profile, and cluster configuration begins.
 Kubernetes components are initialized and configured based on the specifications in the cluster profile.

 Any content bundles you provided are extracted and loaded into the container runtime process.
-Refer to the [Prepare Content Bundle](/clusters/edge/site-deployment/prepare-content-bundle) to learn more about content bundles.
+Refer to [Prepare Content Bundle](/clusters/edge/site-deployment/prepare-content-bundle) to learn more about content bundles.
 Any [cloud-init](/clusters/edge/edge-configuration/cloud-init) stages defined in the OS pack will also be invoked as the OS initializes.

 ## Validation